noi-techpark/opendatahub-website/src/content/events/_index.md

   title: "**Upcoming Events**"
   subtitle: The next events where you can get in touch with **Open Data Hub**.
 Click the events to get more information and **register**.

+seo:
+  title: "Events | Open Data Hub meetings and conferences"
+  description: "Stay updated on Open Data Hub's upcoming events, including workshops, conferences and hackathons.
+Join our community to learn, collaborate and innovate in open data."
+  keywords:

 past:
   title: "**Past Events**"
   subtitle: Some of the past events related to **Open Data Hub**.
 Click the events to obtain **slides, video and all the materials** produced.